x-zang/x-zang.github.io/_pages/about.md

   - /home/
 ---

 Hi!
 I'm Carl, a PhD candidate in Bioinformatics at the Pennsylvania State University, advised by [Prof. Mingfu Shao](https://sites.psu.edu/mxs2589).
-I expect to graduate in May 2025 and am actively **looking for a position in computational biology, bioinformatics, and/or computer science** area.
+I expect to graduate in May 2025 and am actively **looking for a position in computational biology and/or computer science** area.
 Before my PhD study, I obtained my BS in Cell & Molecular Biology with First Class Honours from the Chinese University of Hong Kong.

+My research focuses on advancing transcriptome analysis through the development of computational methods that address challenges in RNA sequencing and assembly.
+My work integrates algorithms, machine learning, and biological observations to investigate problems such as alternative splicing, allele-specific expression, and transcript assembly using various sequencing technologies.
+My publications can be found [here](https://x-zang.github.io/publications/).

 Contact: [xbz5174@psu.edu](mailto:xbz5174@psu.edu)

-## Research

-My research interest is in developing algorithms for sequence and transcriptome problems, particularly in sequence assembly, transcriptome annotation, and alternative splicing analysis.
-My work aims to advance our understanding of transcriptome and improve the accuracy of RNA sequencing analysis.
-My publications can be found [here](https://x-zang.github.io/publications/).

 <p float="left">
   <a href="https://doi.org/10.4230/LIPIcs.WABI.2024.22">